OOI Pioneer Array to Relocate to MAB

 Phase 1 Information and the Pioneer Array Relocation Process

-For additional information about selection of the next OOI Pioneer Array location, as well as information about the Phase 1 process, please click HERE.
+For additional information about the proposed OOI Pioneer Array relocation, as well as information about the Phase 1 process, please click HERE.